Scopists are freelancers who work on court cases behind the scenes. They trancribe the legal…

 The court reporting profession came into being shortly after the invention of Gregg shorthand in 1888.
 The scoping profession did not come into being until long after the invention of the computer, about 100 years later.
-So the history of the scopist is short.
+So the history of the freelance scopist is short.
 Also, it has never been told.
 So here it is.

-The History of the Scopist is Vague
+The History of the Freelance Scopist

 Although court reporters are the keepers of the record in legal matters, no one kept a record of who was the exact person who decided that someone besides court reporters should learn how to transcribe their transcripts on computers.